winterkanda/learn-regex/Develop/gist-template.md

 # Learn About Regex!

-This readme is a tutorial for character sequences in Regex code, specifically referencing to matching a Hex Value.
+A regex, or a regular expression, is a sequence of characters that are used to search and validate types of data such as phone numbers, URLs, email addresses, etc. This readme is a tutorial for character sequences in Regex code, specifically referencing to matching a Hex Value.
+&nbsp;

 ## Summary

 This tutorial will go over the differenct character sequences of matching a Hex Value regex code.
 I will be breaking down the difference components of a regular expression that is used to match Hex Values, which are usually used for color using the hexadecimal color code format.